JanJureStojanovic/UL-FRI-Algorithms-and-data-structures-1/README.md

 - `challanges`:
     Nonobligatory challanges that were posted by our professor
 - `lectures`:
-    Holds weekly source code from our lectures and some Jupyter Notebook files as
+    Holds weekly source code from our lectures and Jupyter Notebook files that serve as curriculum notes

 ## Setup
 Each program can be tested using the following sequence of commands: